-Flagler Hospital recently kicked off its second year leading the Youth
+Flagler Hospital recently kicked off its Third year leading the Youth Leadership

-Leadership St. Johns program with a weekend retreat at Camp Montgomery
+St. Johns program with a weekend retreat at Camp Montgomery in Keystone

-in Keystone Heights, Florida.
-Participants, who are high school juniors
+Heights, Florida.
+Participants, who are high school juniors from every

 application process.
 Beginning with the two-day retreat, students learn

 the importance of teamwork, gain a better understanding of what it means